mrlinnth/laravel12-starter/README.md

 1. run `php artisan migrate:refresh --seed`
 1. run `pnpm install`
 1. run `pnpm dev` for local development or `pnpm build` for deployment

-## To Do

-- [x] generate basic React CRUD pages
-- [x] to do CRUD with spatie media upload
-- [x] role CRUD
-- [x] user CRUD with role
-- [x] example for Authorization based on role and permission
-- [ ] prefix sub-directory (eg: admin, frontend) with generate commands
-- [ ] one command to generate both backend and frontend files
-- [ ] impersonate as a user
-- [ ] example REST api endpoint and usage in React code

 ## Use